-2. There are two sides to the impact of software on publishing.
+3. There are two sides to the impact of software on publishing.
 While trying to understand the changes in the future of publishing we tend to focus on the “meta-changes” — primarily the web.
-It’s too easy to forget that millions of print pages are being generated worldwide every day by page layout applications like Adobe InDesign and QuarkXPress (and many supporting products), and that the new versions of these programs are having a more subtle, yet perhaps equally profound impact on where publishing is headed.
+It’s too easy to forget that millions of print pages are being generated worldwide every day by page layout applications like Adobe InDesign and (still) QuarkXPress, and that the new versions of these programs are having a more subtle, yet perhaps equally profound impact on where publishing is headed.

-4. The pace of development in software development (and also of course in hardware development) is, if anything, increasing, and making it hugely challenging for publishing practitioners to factor in these developments into their assessments of where publishing is headed.
+3. The pace of software development (and of course hardware development) is, if anything, increasing, and making it hugely challenging for publishing practitioners to factor in these developments into their assessments of where publishing is headed.

 Overview of Software’s Impact on the Future of Publishing

 This section was at first to have been titled “Software and Hardware.”
-But I believe that hardware has a very different influence on the future of publishing than does software.
+But I believe that hardware has a very different influence on the future of publishing than does software, and I consider it separately.
 Clearly the Apple iPod, iPhone and their offspring, as well as many other nascent hardware technologies, will have a tremendous influence on the future of publishing.
 But software deserves to be visited separately.
 Whether its impact is greater or lesser than the developments in hardware is worthy of much debate.
 Both are progressing at a breathtaking pace, and influencing publishing in extraordinary ways.
 (I’ll be adding a section on Hardware presently.)